-1pm: Officially open.
-Launching with the sound of Teesdale-based artist Steve Messam’s Whistle which will resound across the city, our Great Exhibition of the North trails and venues will be officially open for you to start exploring.
-Experience for the very first time each of the three hub venues, all 30 locations along the trails and pop-up events.
-Venues will remain open until dusk falls.
+Launching with the sound of Teesdale-based artist Steve Messam’sWhistle which resounded across the city, our Great Exhibition of the North trails and venues were officially opened to start exploring.
+Visitor’s experienced for the very first time each of the three hub venues, all 30 locations along the trails and pop-up events and venues remained open until dusk fell.

-- Mercury prize nominated northern rock band, Maximo Park, will be performing live from the River Tyne.
+Mercury prize nominated northern rock band, Maximo Park, will be performing live from the River Tyne.